 Comedy is one of the most popular and prolific of film genres; for as long as there have been films, there has been comedy.
 Aside from making people split their sides with laughter, comedy films have also been about a lot more than what we get at face value.
 They often act as a vehicle for social and cultural commentary, they reflect aspects of society and put the spotlight on social issues that are important, but in a way that means we can all have a good laugh.

 Comedy often splices into other genres to create hybrid genres.
-From romantic comedies to political satire, comedy can be injected into pretty much any film genre to create a brand-new sub-genre with its own fanbase all on its own.
+From romantic comedies to political satire, comedy can be injected into pretty much any film genre to create a brand-new sub-genre with its own fanbase.

 One of the earliest comedy films was a slapstick comedy.
 One of the Lumiere Brother’s – two of the earliest filmmakers in history, who patented an improved cinematograph – first films was a comedy piece called The Sprinkler Sprinkled.
 First screened in 1895, this silent film showed a man watering in the garden with a hose, a boy stands on the hose to stop the flow of water and when the man inspects the nozzle to see what’s happened, he is soaked by the young prankster when he removes his foot.